-Welcome to West Midlands Advocacy Service.
-The service provides independent specialist advice and advocacy to and on behalf of parents and carers who care for children with Special Educational Needs or Disabilities.
+Welcome to West Midlands Advocacy Service provides independent specialist advice and advocacy on behalf of parents and carers.

 The team has extensive knowledge and expertise in Special Educational Needs and Disabilities; some of the team also have personal experience so can understand your difficulties both on a personal and professional level.